 System fans will drive air through the HVAC system.
 To overtake static pressure, the fans will need to spin faster to generate more dynamic pressure.

 HVAC systems transfer air from one point to another.
 This means drawing air into the system, conditioning it to the right temperature, and passing it through ductwork to the room that needs it.
 To keep air moving through the system, the dynamic pressure of the air flow must exceed the static pressure throughout the system.
 You need to tip the balance between static and dynamic pressure.

 Static and dynamic pressures will vary at different stages of the HVAC system.
 Different ducts will serve different purposes and will be configured in different ways, but they will all need to pass air through to the right place.
 A length of ductwork with a control damper installed will require an increase in dynamic pressure to maintain the necessary airflow rate, even with its blades in the fully open position.
-Increasing fan speed will increase dynamic pressure, but will also require more power.
-The costs of this small increase will add up as you add more sections of ductwork to the equation.
+Increasing fan speed will increase dynamic pressure but will also require more power.
+The costs of this slight increase will add up as you add more sections of ductwork to the equation.

 An efficient HVAC system aims to keep dynamic pressure over static pressure across all ductwork, while using the least amount of energy.
 Understand your system's requirements and minimize static pressure where you can.
 Make sure the system can generate the necessary dynamic pressure to keep air moving.
 Minimize resistance wherever you can by choosing louvers and dampers with low pressure drop.

 Always remember to fulfill important requirements first.
 For example, you may need a louver with high pressure drop to protect your system from wind driven rain.
 Your building will require a fire damper within certain barriers instead of a standard control damper.
 The choice between air performance and project requirements will often be a balancing act.
 Always make sure you meet the project's requirements.